tyhho/OT-2_Protocols/README.md

 # ... and the list goes on
 ```
 which you can copy and paste inside a list in the protocol file.
 The protocol will then execute these instructions with a tested and establisehd *behavior*.

-This feature is indispensable when we need to deal with semi- or high-throughput work, e.g. combinatorial Golden Gate Assembly.
+This feature is indispensable when we need to deal with medium-throughput work, e.g. combinatorial Golden Gate Assembly.
+It can also be applied to high-throughput, though, at that point we probably have to change the paradigm and set up the experiment differently.

 ## Quick Example